 WHEN: 24 June 2023, sunset – 9pm (the performance is ongoing so drop by any time)

 WHERE: O’Donnell Gardens, St. Kilda (outside Luna Park)

 TIX: No need to book!
 It’s FREE!

 ACCESS: This venue is wheelchair accessible.
 The performance is movement, projections, and cello music.
 There is no spoken text.
 There is a moment where the audience is invited to interact with the projections, this moment is optional.
-The performance takes place outside, in front of the library.
-Audience will stand to view the work which lasts 12 minutes.
+The performance takes place outside, in O’Donnell.
+Audience are invited to stand or sit on the ground (rugs provided) to view the work which lasts 12 minutes.

 CAST, CREW, and CREATIVES:

 Performers-Co-creators – Nilgun Guven, Mike McEvoy & Ryan New

 Cellist/Co-creator – Campbell Banks

 ABOUT THE WORK: